-Event that refers to the triggering of the Function at a flow port, i.e., when data is sent or received.
+Event that refers to the occurrence of data being sent (out port) or received (in port) at the flow port, i.e., when data is sent or received.

-port : FunctionFlowPort [1] "instanceRef"
+port : FunctionFlowPort [1]

 EventFunctionFlowPort refers to the time when data is sent or received at the FunctionFlowPort.